ATaylor1181/musicstore/README.md

 We have a Welcome page when a user first enters our marketplace, and from there they will see the nav bar which will have the 5 instrument families: String, Keyboard, Percussion, Brass and Woodwind.
 They will be able to hover over the nav bar and links will appear.
 They will be able to click on any one of those links, and it'll redirect them to show all listings for the instrument they clicked on.
 From there they can browse the listings and then click on one, and see extra information about it, and they will be presented with an option to purchase the item.

 **9. Explain the different high-level components (abstractions) in your App.**
+**Devise** - Devise helps us handle and store sensitive information like user's passwords.
+**Amazon S3** - Amazon S3 Service helps us store images that users upload to our marketplace.
+**reCaptcha** - Googles reCaptcha API and the reCaptcha gem allows us to put in a reCaptcha tick box to stop bots from signing up.
+**Stripe** - Stripe handles the payments, when the user purchases the item.
+**dotenv** - dotenv allows us to store out API keys in our local environment, so that no one else has access to them.

 **10. Detail any third party services that your App will use.**
 Our app will use these: